Eating Disorders Treatment

 Group therapy is another method used.
-In group therapy, adolescents can connect with peers facing similar challenges as themselves.
+In group therapy, adolescents can connect with peers facing similar challenges.
 It also offers an opportunity to work on social skills.

-Family therapy sessions are helpful to repair any issues that may have emerged as a result of the eating disorder.
-Conversely, there may be family issues that are contributing to the root cause of the eating disorder that needs to be addressed.
+Family therapy sessions are helpful in repairing any issues that may have emerged due to the eating disorder.
+Conversely, there may be family issues contributing to the root cause of the eating disorder that needs to be addressed.

-Providing information about healthy eating habits is an important part of treating eating disorders.
+Providing information about healthy eating habits is important in treating eating disorders.
 Nutritional counseling by a registered dietician is essential to supporting a healthy lifestyle beyond any treatment program.

-Adolescents should learn what a healthy weight for themselves is as well as define what a healthy meal should look like.
+Adolescents should learn a healthy weight for themselves and define what a healthy meal should look like.

 Whether the adolescent is overweight or underweight, these skills will be valuable long into adulthood.

 Sometimes, there may be underlying mental health disorders that are contributing to the cause of the eating disorder.
-In some cases, medication may be appropriate to help treat the mental health condition.
+Medication may be appropriate to help treat mental health conditions in some cases.

 We understand the importance of continuing education while receiving treatment.
 Clients in our residential program must be enrolled in an accredited school or online program during the fall and spring semesters.

-Avery’s House works closely with local school districts to maintain learning while at our facility.
+Avery’s House works closely with local school districts to maintain learning at our facility.

 During the summer months, we provide an educational program to maintain academics.
 Participation in this program supports developing social skills, confidence in presentations, and managing responsibilities.